 Hama’s main attraction is the norias, water wheels up to 20m in diameter, that have graced the town for millennia.
 Because both the water wheels and the blocks on which they are mounted are wooden, the friction when they turn produces a mournful groaning.

-There have been norias in Hama since at least the 4th century AD, but the wheels seen today were designed by the 13th-century Ayyubids, who built around 30 of the things.
+There have been norias in Hama since at least the 4th century AD, but the wheels seen today were designed by the 13th-century Ayyubids, who built around 30 of them.
 Of these, 17 norias survive, although all have been reconditioned and/or rebuilt.

 Heritage experts documented several wheels being burned by fighters in 2014.